orange-cloudfoundry/osb-cmdb/README.md

 (*) annotations can not be queried in CF

-To lookup metadata attached to a backing service instance, scripts is available at https://github.com/orange-cloudfoundry/cf-cli-cmdb-scripts to workaround incomplete CF V3 API and CF V7 CLI:
+To lookup metadata attached to a backing service instance, scripts is available at https://github.com/orange-cloudfoundry/cf-cli-cmdb-scripts to workaround incomplete CF V3 API and CF V7 CLI

+##### Metadata for CF OSB client

 ```bash
 # Example of a backing service being looked up (corresponding to a brokered service instance provisionned by a CF OSB client)